syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Grouping.md

 The below screenshot shows the comparison between the two Group modes.
 GroupMode.Value on the left and GroupMode.Display on the right.
 ![](SfDataGrid_images/GroupMode.png)

-## Clearing or Removing Group
+## Clearing or removing group

-You can clear the grouping applied to the SfDataGrid by removing the items from the `SfDataGrid.GroupColumnDescriptions` collection or clearing the collection.
+To clear grouping applied to SfDataGrid, remove the items from the `SfDataGrid.GroupColumnDescriptions` collection or clear the collection.

-Please refer the below code snippets to remove the grouping applied to the SfDataGrid.
+Refer to the following code snippets to remove grouping applied:

 {% highlight c# %}
 public class MyViewController:UIViewController